Mission Statement:

 That through havoc of war and the battle’s confusion

-A home and a country would embrace us no more?
+A home and a country shall embrace us no more?

 No safe refuge behind could their futile siege find,